Switching the Paper Mill

 There’s a broad turn to the left as the train leaves the departure track, so he has a good view.
 We head to the valley of the Potomac.
 On the prototype, the WM crosses the river 9 times before it reaches Cumberland, and traverses 5 tunnels.
 On our model journey, we’ll cross just once, but there’s a lot more bridges ahead of us.
 We approach the Cumberland Station, constructed around the turn of the last century when the WM provided through passenger service to Chicago, competing with her cross town rival the B&O. By 1970 the grand old building is a little threadbare, but it still buzzes with railroad activity, housing a freight agent’s office, maintenance of way officers and the dispatcher in charge of the CTC line all the way to Connellsville.
 Again, we wouldn’t be passing the station on the prototype, but it was a landmark I didn’t want to miss on my layout.

-We’ll pass under the B&O’s old main line viaduct, then appear on the other side of the mountain, approaching the train order office at Maryland Junction.
+We’ll pass the Queen City Brewery, and enter a short tunnel at the west end of town as we head out through the famous Cumberland Narrows.
+There's a short tunnel, then we appear on the other side of the mountain, approaching the train order office at Maryland Junction.
 MY Tower has stood sentinel for decades at this busy location, its crew directing traffic from Hagerstown and east to either the Connellsville line and the Midwest, or the Thomas Sub and the coal fields of West Virginia.
 Other than Hagerstown, it is the most important junction on the railroad.

 The order board advises us to wait on the westbound main, as AJ-2, one of the high priority Alpha Jets, is on its’ way down from Deal, the summit of the New Line to Connellsville.
+Our train is headed up the Thomas Sub to Elkins, so we'll hold until the high priority manifest rolls through.
 After several minutes pass, the headlight of AJ-2 comes into view.
-On the point is one of the Western Maryland’s brand new SD-40 locomotives, resplendent in its fresh looking red white and black paint.
+On the point is a pair of WM SD35's, resplendent in its fresh looking red white and black paint.
 Trailing it is a pair of older SD-35’s marked for the WM’s Alphabet Route partner, the Norfolk and Western.

 The Alpha Jet speeds past the tower, having been granted a clear signal to proceed to Hagerstown, where it will exchange cars and motive power then barrel through to make the Reading Company connection at Lurgan before midnight.